 Skill-building

-Building up psychological skills is essential to CBT.
+Building up psychological coping skills is essential to CBT.
 This phase will target interpersonal and emotion regulation, as well as organizational or problem-solving deficits.

 For example, interpersonal skills required to obtain a substance, not get caught, and manipulate people, aren’t going to help build healthy activities post-addiction.